Dionisiy/CA/grammar-and-types.md

 You can use most of ISO 8859-1 or Unicode letters such as å and ü in identifiers.
 You can also use the [Unicode escape sequences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#String_literals) as characters in identifiers.

 Some examples of legal names are `Number_hits`, `temp99`, and `_name`.

+### Declaring variables

+You can declare a variable in three ways:

+* With the keyword [`var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var "The variable statement declares a variable, optionally initializing it to a value.").
+For example, `var x = 42`.
+This syntax can be used to declare both local and global variables.
+* By simply assigning it a value.
+For example, `x = 42`.
+This always declares a global variable.
+It generates a strict JavaScript warning.
+You shouldn't use this variant.
+* With the keyword [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let "The let statement declares a block scope local variable, optionally initializing it to a value.").
+For example, `let y = 13`.
+This syntax can be used to declare a block scope local variable.
+See [Variable scope](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Variable_scope) below.